Student Mentoring Resources

 - Bell Entrepreneurship Learning Laboratory.
 Students can be mentored by community leaders and entrepreneurs.

 - CIC Summer Research Opportunities Program.
 The CIC/Iowa Summer Research Opportunities Program (SROP) is an award winning program designed to pair promising underrepresented undergraduate students with faculty mentors in order to initiate the students into research activities within a given discipline.

-- CLAS Peer Mentoring Course (610:009).
+- CLAS Peer Mentoring Course (610:099).
 Peer Mentoring is a "course" the College of Liberal Arts and Sciences developed to provide a way for students and faculty to work together.
 The course has been used by students/departments that do not have an appropriate course number to let students work as teaching interns in previously taken courses.
 The College does not match students and faculty.
 Usually we are approached by a faculty member who has identified a student with whom he/she wants to work in a class, or who has had a student talk with him/her about the possibility of setting up a mentoring experience.
-For additional information, contact JoAnn Castagna (e-mail or 335-2632).
+For more information see the CLAS Peer Mentoring web site.

 - College of Business.
 Graduates of the MBA program are paired with current students to develop a mentoring relationship.

 - College of Dentistry Dental Student Research Program.
 Dental students who are interested in research should consider two questions before scheduling an appointment with a possible mentor: What type of research interests you?
 Which faculty member might be an appropriate mentor for you?